mech/Notes/CSS/layout/flexbox.md

 * [Understanding how grow and shrink are calculated](http://madebymike.com.au/writing/understanding-flexbox/)

 `flex-basis` determines how the other 2 properties behave.
 It is the "basis" on which the flex item know how much it can grow or shrink to fill missing space.
 It is the initial size of each flex item, and can be restricted to be the only amount by specifying `0` on grow and shrink.
+It is an optimal width for the items.

 ```scss
 flex: 0 0 150px; // Not allowed to grow, stay at 150px (flex-basis)